Last updated:

 According to a report released by the Ukrainian Healthcare Centre (UHC), 80% of the healthcare infrastructure in Mariupol was destroyed as Russian forces occupied the city.
 UHC found that four out of five general hospitals were destroyed, five out of six maternity facilities and no mental health care was available.
 The lack of healthcare provision increases the threat of disease and sickness.
 The WHO has said attacks on healthcare facilities are a breach of international humanitarian law and the rules of war.

 The psychological consequences of the war in Ukraine can seem invisible, but that does not mean they aren’t there.
-As the war continues, mental health providers are seeing worsening psychological symptoms.
-Protection Cluster partners shared in their Jan.
-18, 2023 meeting that they observe continuing requests and are increasing access to counseling and psychological support to bear with blackouts and shortages of running water and heating.
+As the war continues, mental health providers have seen worsening psychological symptoms.
+A report released in February 2024 by the IFRC Psychosocial Centre said psychological assistance requests are on the rise, particularly from women heading households and caring for vulnerable family members.

 Critical work is ongoing to strengthen the emergency response system and build up primary and community mental health care provision.
 On Dec.
 16, 2022, the WHO shared best practices they are learning from Ukraine regarding scaling up mental health and psychosocial services in war-affected regions.